Ashura-R/Ashura/README.md

 Techy-Savage/Techy-Savage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Currently working on Symbasy:
+Discord Gateway Dashboard and Management Client
+To interface and manage all discord servers and more.

+- Python
+- JavaScript
+- HTML, CSS, SVG, PHP, SQL
+- C++